tembo-io/website/src/content/docs/product/stacks/Analytical/analytics.md

 tags: [postgresql, paradedb, analytics]
 ---

-Tembo's Analytics Stack enables you to efficiently query large amounts of "off-site" data (such as S3 parquet files) easily.
+Tembo's Analytics Stack provides a Postgres database which is tuned for efficient querying of large amounts of data stored locally in Postgres or on remote storage such as S3.
+The S3 querying functionality is powered by [pg_analytics](https://github.com/paradedb/paradedb/tree/dev/pg_analytics).
- The Stack is powered by [ParadeDB's](https://github.com/paradedb/paradedb) [pg_analytics](https://github.com/paradedb/paradedb/tree/dev/pg_analytics) extension and is tuned for analytics workloads.

 ## Extensions

+-   `pg_stat_statements` provides statistics on SQL statements executed by the database.
+It helps users analyze query performance and identify areas for optimization.
 - [pg_analytics](https://github.com/paradedb/paradedb/tree/dev/pg_analytics) - provides implementations of various foreign data wrappers for querying diverse table formats (Iceberg, Delta lake, etc.) in S3 and other backing stores.
 DuckDB ensures efficient query plans
 - [pg_partman](https://pgt.dev/extensions/pg_partman) - simplifies and automates partitioning of large database tables
 - [pg_cron](https://pgt.dev/extensions/pg_cron) - for scheduling maintenance operations
+- [hydra_columnar](https://pgt.dev/extensions/hydra_columnar) - `hydra_columnar` is open source, column-oriented Postgres, designed for high-speed aggregate operations.
+- [postgres_fdw](https://pgt.dev/extensions/postgres_fdw) - `postgres_fdw` provides the foreign data wrapper necessary to access data stored in external Postgres servers.
+- [wrappers](https://pgt.dev/extensions/wrappers) - `wrappers` is a development framework for Postgres Foreign Data Wrappers (FDW), written in Rust.
+It also comes with collection of FDWs built by Supabase.
+- [pg_parquet](https://pgt.dev/extensions/pg_parquet) - `pg_parquet` is a PostgreSQL extension that allows you to read and write Parquet files, which are located in S3 or file system, from PostgreSQL via COPY TO/FROM commands.
+- [pg_later](https://pgt.dev/extensions/pg_later) - `pg_later` is a PostgreSQL extension to execute queries asynchronously.
+-   Extensions from [Trunk](https://pgt.dev) can be installed on-demand.

 ## Getting started

 This guide will demonstrate how to query a parquet table stored in an S3 bucket.
+All actions in the [OLAP](/docs/product/stacks/analytical/olap) and [Data Warehouse](/docs/product/stacks/analytical/data-warehouse) guides can also be achieved with this stack.

 ## Preparing your database